- Performance at AllArtNow, Stockholm, June 16, 2023

 In order to reflect on this, the performance takes its starting point in the term “Gaslighting,” which is an insidious form of manipulation and psychological control.
 Victims of gaslighting are deliberately and systematically fed false information that leads them to question what they know to be true, often about themselves.
 They may end up doubting their memory, their perception, and even their sanity.
 The term comes from the 1944 film called “Gaslight” which stars Ingrid Bergman and Charles Boyer and which Huttner shows clips from.

-He also discusses Cognitive warfare and as it has been described by NATO and other military institutions.
-How does this influence our social interactions in our every day?
-To bring the question to the forefront he shows a clip which can be seen on Youtube by U.S. military’s 4th PSYOP Group.
+He also discusses the term “Cognitive warfare” as it has been described by NATO and other military institutions.
+They have described it as a new form of warfare where war becomes “a battle for the brain,” “weaponization of brain sciences,” and “hacking the individual.”
+In the performance Huttner asks how this changed warfare influences our social interactions in our every day?
+To bring the question to the forefront he shows a clip that can be seen on Youtube by U.S. military’s 4th PSYOP Group, called “Ghost in the Machine.”.
 The clip is clearly influenced by experimental film and video art and raises a whole array of strange questions related to trust, friendship and modern urban life.